 You can also create your own User Cab IRs, using a built in utility.
 See IR Capture on p.
-141 for details.
+142 for details.

 As you scroll through user cabs by their numbers in the Cab TYPE parameter, NAMES will appear in the bottom of the display.
 These names come from within the data of the user cab SysEx file.
-Names can be changed before the file is loaded into the Axe-Fx II (using Axe-Edit or a 3rd-party SysEx utility), but not after.
+Names can be changed before the file is loaded into the Axe-Fx II, but not after.